Teagan Croft: Career

 Croft's career began when she played the part of Scout Finch in a theatrical adaptation of To Kill a Mockingbird when she was nine years old.
-She garnered enough attention to land the lead role in the 2016 film The Osiris Child.
+She garnered enough attention to land the title role in the 2016 film The Osiris Child.
 That same year, Croft had a recurring role as Bella Loneragan in Home and Away.
-In August 2017, she was cast as the DC Comics character Raven in the DC Universe series Titans, which premiered on 12 October 2018.
+In August 2017, she was cast as the DC Comics character Rachel Azarath / Rachel Roth / White Raven in the DC Universe series Titans, which premiered on 12 October 2018 and concluded on 11 May 2023.

 Croft stars in the movie True Spirit alongside Anna Paquin and Cliff Curtis.
 It was aired on Netflix in February 2023.
-The movie is based on the journey of Jessica Watson, an Australian sailor attempting solo global circumnavigation at 16 years-old.
+The movie is based on the journey of Jessica Watson, an Australian sailor attempting solo global circumnavigation at sixteen years old.

 Personal life

 Croft has two sisters.
 Her family relocated to Chicago in 2016.
 She is the niece of actresses Penny and Jessica McNamee.